-Full board accommodation is provided with two nights at the Solyomvar Hotel, near the Zemplen Forest Reserve and five nights at the excellent Trofea Lodge in the Hortobagy.
+Full board accommodation is provided with three nights at the Solyomvar Hotel, near the Zemplen Forest Reserve and four nights at the excellent Trofea Lodge in the Hortobagy.
 Both are good quality traditional hotels.
 All rooms have en suite bathrooms.
 Food is excellent.
-Some days we will take picnics, but on others we will lunch at traditional inns.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with dinner on 9th, ending with lunch on 16th), soft drinks at meal times, bottled water throughout, local transport by mini-bus, international flights.
+All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with lunch on 29th, ending with breakfast on 6th), soft drinks at meal times, bottled water throughout, local transport by mini-bus, international flights.